 The Focus was recalled in 2000 due to issues with the oil filler cap, which could become loose and cause oil to drip onto the exhaust heat shield.
 Ford took remedial action by recalling affected vehicles and replacing the caps with a new redesigned version, fixing the problem and preventing any further leaking.

 Common Problems and solutions for 2004-11 Ford Focus

 Problem: Cars built between April 2003 and March 2005 had known issues with the wiper motors.
 Water was able to enter the motor through the wiper arm which could cause short-circuiting and overheating within the motor, and in some cases nearby trims may melt.

 Solution: This was a manufacturing fault and should have been recalled in 2005.

 Fuel pipe leak

-Problem: Any Focus built from July 2004 to February 2005 could potentially have problems with leaks in the fuel return pipe.
-These pipes were built from degradable materials which eventually would allow fuel to leak out.
+Problem: Any Focus built from July 2004 to February 2005 could potentially have issues with leaks in the fuel return pipe.
+These pipes were built from degradable materials which would eventually allow fuel to leak out.

 Solution: If this is a problem on your Focus then you need to replace the affected seal to resolve the issue.

 Problem: Focus models built from April to May 2008 could have power steering faults.
 The hoses on the power steering system were not built to specified standards, which caused them to degrade over time.
 This meant that the power steering failed and resorted back to standard steering.

 Solution: To fix this fault you will have to fit the new revised hoses to your vehicle.